Approximate subgroups of residually nilpotent groups: Introduction

 The definition of an approximate group is not particularly descriptive, and a central aim of approximate group theory is to extract more explicit, algebraic information about the structure of approximate groups.
 The most general result of this type is due to Breuillard, Green and Tao \cite{bgt}, which at its simplest level is as follows. \begin{theorem}[Breuillard--Green--Tao {\cite[Theorem 2.12]{bgt}}] Let $G$ be a group and suppose that $A$ is a $K$-approximate subgroup of $G$.
 Then there exist subgroups $H\lhd C\subseteq G$ such that \begin{enumerate} \item $H\subseteq A^{12}$; \item $C/H$ is nilpotent of rank and step at most $O(K^2\log K)$; \item $A$ can be covered by $O_K(1)$ left cosets of $C$. \end{enumerate} \end{theorem} By the \emph{rank} of a nilpotent group here we mean the minimum number of elements needed to generate it as a group.

 The use of ultrafilters in the proof of Theorem \ref{thm:bgt} makes it ineffective in the sense that no explicit bound is known on the number of left cosets of $C$ required to cover $A$.
-There are, however, a number of results of various authors that give explicit bounds in this theorem if one is prepared to restrict to certain specific classes of groups; we refer the reader again to the surveys \cite{bgt.survey,app.grps,ben.icm,helf.survey,sand.survey} for more details.
-The main purpose of this paper is to present a short argument giving explicit bounds in Theorem \ref{thm:bgt} in the case that $G$ is residually nilpotent. \begin{theorem} Let $G$ be a residually nilpotent group and suppose that $A$ is a $K$-approximate subgroup of $G$.
+There are, however, a number of results of various authors that give explicit bounds in this theorem if one is prepared to restrict to certain specific classes of group; see, for example, \cite{bg,sol.lin,unitary,bgt.lin,bgt.lin.note,freiman,gill-helf,green-ruzsa,helfgott1,helfgott2,pyb-sza,ruzsa.Z,ruzsa,tao.solv,nilp.frei}.
+The main purpose of this paper is to present a short argument giving explicit bounds in Theorem \ref{thm:bgt} in the case that $G$ is residually nilpotent, as follows. \begin{theorem} Let $G$ be a residually nilpotent group and suppose that $A$ is a $K$-approximate subgroup of $G$.
 Then there exist subgroups $H\lhd C\subseteq G$ such that \begin{enumerate} \item $H\subseteq A^{O_K(1)}$; \item $C/H$ is nilpotent of step at most $K^6$; \item $A$ can be covered by $\exp(K^{O(1)})$ left cosets of $C$. \end{enumerate} \end{theorem} Let us emphasise in particular that if $G$ is nilpotent then Theorem \ref{thm:nag} applies with bounds that do not depend on the nilpotency class of $G$.

 The proof of Theorem \ref{thm:nag} is strongly inspired by the so-called nilpotent Freiman dimension lemma of Breuillard, Green and Tao \cite{nfdl}, which is a similar result valid in the less general setting of a residually \emph{torsion-free} nilpotent group.